Case Study: Managing DBS renewals

 Click to see a larger version

-Essentially this 5-stage "DBS in progress" Flow functions as follows:
+Essentially, this 5-stage "DBS in progress" Flow functions as follows:

 1. On the Due date of someone being added to the Flow, ChurchSuite will send me a reminder notification that a task is due.
 At this stage, I can send "email 1" requesting them to log into the Thirtyone:eight system and complete the online part of their DBS application.
-If your church uses printed DBS application forms then you might post that form to them with a letter explaining what to do.
+If your church uses printed DBS application forms, then you might post that form to them with a letter explaining what to do.
 Tags and key dates are recorded so I can easily keep tabs on people when viewing their profile page (these are optional).
-They're then processed on to the next stage awaiting completion of the application.
+They're then processed to the next stage, awaiting completion of the application.

-3. Seven days after they've completed their application ChurchSuite will send me a reminder to verify the person's ID.
+3. Seven days after they've completed their application, ChurchSuite will send me a reminder to verify the person's ID.
 They'll have been pre-warned about this when they completed their online application.
 A further key date will be added once the ID has been verified.
 If they've not been to see me with their ID I have the option to send a reminder "email 3".
 The person will remain at this stage until their ID is verified.
 I'll add a Note against the person to record what I've done.
 I may postpone the due date so that I get a further reminder to check again on progress in a few days.

 4. Fourteen days after their ID has been verified (and I'll have updated my Thirtyone:eight account with the ID that was checked), I'll check my Thirtyone:eight account again to see if the Disclosure & Barring Service have issued the disclosure.
-Typically this can take from 10 to 60 days depending on the amount of checking that they have to do, so I may need to keep postponing the due date until the DBS disclosure is issued.
+Typically, this can take from 10 to 60 days, depending on the amount of checking that they have to do, so I may need to keep postponing the due date until the DBS disclosure is issued.
 They'll remain at this stage until the disclosure is issued to the person, at which point I'll send a reminder "email 4" asking the person to let me see their DBS disclosure and process them to the next stage.
 I'll add a Note against the person to record what I've done.
 I may postpone the due date so that I get a further reminder to check on progress in a few days.

-5. Seven days after confirmation that the disclosure has been produced, if I've not already been provided with the DBS disclosure I'll phone the person to remind them.
+5. Seven days after confirmation that the disclosure has been produced, if I've not already been provided with the DBS disclosure, I'll phone the person to remind them.
 I could optionally move them back to "stage 4" and re-send the reminder email.
 I'll add a Note against the person to record this.
 They'll remain at this stage until they present the disclosure to me.
 Once I have their physical disclosure and I've reviewed it, I'll then process them out of the Flow - this will add a Tag that their 'DBS is renewed', a Key Date and a key date Description representing the certificate date and certificate number.
 The person will also be sent "email 5" thanking them for their time and letting them know the next renewal will be in 3 years.
 The final Flow actions will remove the person from the "DBS in progress" flow (now completed) and add the person to the "DBS awaiting renewal" Flow, where they'll remain until the next renewal in 35 months.

 Adding the Flow